 Concerning the support and planning factor, staff believed that this program did not contradict with their professional values and beliefs, their duties and their position in this plan are clear and transparent.
 Besides, the program does not hurt their job security.
 But they believed that the program was for the benefit of certain people.
 There is no sign of group work, it is not implemented at the right time, required facilities were not taken into account, and there is no hope to achieve the goals.
-Evidence shows that not having enough time to focus on change, lack of employee participation in the change, lack of support and distrust were causes of resistance to change (12).
+Evidence shows that not having enough time to focus on change, lack of support and distrust were causes of resistance to change (12).